-Day 7 This morning we head out of Marrakech in a westerly direction on our way to Essaouira, tonight's destination.
-We arrive in time for lunch and then the afternoon is your own to explore this wonderful Atlantic coastal town.
-Essaouira has several claims to fame, one of which is being the part-time home of legendary guitarist Jimi Hendrix.
-It is also a popular location for the movie industry and many films have been shot and produced here (including Ridley Scott's Kingdom of Heaven).
+Day 7 Essaouira has several claims to fame, one of which is being the part-time home of legendary guitarist Jimi Hendrix, and we'll have our first rest day here.
+It is also a regular location for the movie industry and many films have been shot and produced here (including Ridley Scott's Kingdom of Heaven).
 Essaouira is a popular destination not only with moviemakers and actors but also with many artisans, and with local and international windsurfers because of its breezy coastal location.

 At the end of the ocean boulevard the well-preserved maze-like medina is definitely worth a visit, with many tiny shops and eateries lining the labyrinth of laneways.
 It's a great opportunity to sit and observe the local culture while sampling the famous Moroccan mint tea (whiskey de Berber!)